aeon-lab/X-Plane-LSL-Implementation/README.md

 ## 🔬 Academic Citations

-If this plugin facilitates your research, please cite our peer-reviewed work:
+If this plugin facilitates your research, please cite our work:

 > Alarcon-Aneiva, L. J., & Fala, N. (2025). **Real-Time Synchronization of Flight Simulation and Physiological Data Using Lab Streaming Layer: A Custom X-Plane Approach.** *Proceedings of the 23rd International Symposium on Aviation Psychology*, 23, 222–227. [[Full Paper PDF](https://corescholar.libraries.wright.edu/isap_2025/38/)]